Jakub21/One-GPU-Passthrough/README.md

         which modprobe
         ```

-        If this does not return anything, modprobe must be either installed
+        If this does not return anything, modprobe must be either installed,
         ```bash
         sudo apt install kmod
         ```
-        or added to path
+        or added to path, which worked in my case.
         ```bash
         export PATH=$PATH:/sbin:/usr/sbin
         ```